Time Management Statistics (2026 Edition)

 Smartphones are a source of constant distraction.
 Every year, larger screens and better internet connections only aggravate this issue.

-The Digital 2025 Global Overview Report also revealed that a stunning 5.78 billion people use a mobile device, which accounts for 58% of the world’s population.
+The Digital 2026 Global Overview Report revealed that a stunning 5.78 billion people use mobile devices, accounting for 70.1% of the world’s population.

 Today, internet use has expanded to include essentials (like checking emails) and entertainment (like streaming favorite TV shows).
 But this luxury often comes at the cost of neglecting our priorities.

-People spend 2 and a half hours using social media
+People spend over 2.5 hours using social media every day

-The Digital 2025 Global Overview Report showed that the average internet user spends 2 hours and 21 minutes per day on social networks.
+The Digital 2026 Global Overview Report also showed that the average internet user spends over 2.5 hours per day on social networks.

-As per the report, there are 5.24 billion active social media accounts.
-That means we collectively spend almost 740 billion minutes per day on mediaplatforms.
+As per the report, there are 5.66 billion active social media accounts.
+That means that more than 2 in 3 people worldwide use social media.

 The research also shares index scores showing the total user time spent on social media apps: